dpirrott/jungle-project/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

-The Jungle project was not only about learning a new language, ecosystem, and framework.
-It was about developing a feel for what it takes to inherit an existing codebase in a language/framework that I wasn’t comfortable with.
-Working on this project allowed me to apply previous learning tactics to research and become familiar with the once foreign concept of Ruby on Rails.
+The primary goal of this project was to get comfortable being uncomfortable, by inheriting an existing codebase and all its problems.
+Working on this project allowed me to apply previous learning tactics to research and become familiar with what used to be a foreign language, Ruby on Rails.

 Realistic features and bug fixes were described, rather than shown through step-by-step instructions to simulate real-world scenarios.

 ## Project Demo